 In addition to USU 7920, international students who are awarded teaching assistantships are required to take IELI 7920.

-The workshop is a 1-credit course.
-Registration for the course is handled by the instructor.
+The workshop is a 0-credit course.
+Registration for the course is handled by the School of Graduate Studies.
 The course will address understanding American undergraduates, classroom practices and environment, microteaching practicum, classroom language, cross-cultural awareness and classroom management.

 All applicants must demonstrate a high level of proficiency in spoken English.
 This will be measured by the Test of Spoken English (TSE).
 Students must score at least a 200 on the first version.
 On the TSE II, with a different scoring scale, the cut-off is 45.
 If you score below the cut-off, you should work with your department regarding alternative assistantships that do not involve teaching.

 Passing the course does not guarantee a TA position.
 Departments are responsible for granting teaching assistantships and making sure these students are registered for this course.

 Students can choose from one of two sessions.
 However, if you start teaching in the fall, you need to take the first session.
 Students do need to pre-register by filling out the form “IELI 7920” (found on our “Forms” page) and submitting it to their department’s Graduate Program Coordinator.

 If you have questions, please contact Ekaterina Arshavskaya at Ekaterina.email@example.com.

 Aug.
 17 – 24, 9 a.m. – 4 p.m.
 MTWRF